jasonacollins/blog/posts/robert-sugdens-the-community-of-advantage-a-behavioural-economists-defence-of-the-market.md

 Sugden's critique has two main thrusts.
 The first relates to how behavioural economists have interpreted the experimental evidence that our decisions don't conform with rational choice theory.
 In the preface, Sugden writes:

-<blockquote>I have to say that I have been surprised by the readiness of behavioural economists to interpret contraventions of rational choice theory as evidence of decision-making error.
+>I have to say that I have been surprised by the readiness of behavioural economists to interpret contraventions of rational choice theory as evidence of decision-making error.
 In the pioneering era of the 1980s and 1990s, this was exactly the interpretation of anomalies that mainstream economists typically favoured, and that we behavioural economists disputed.
-As some of us used to say, it is as if decision-makers are held to be at fault for failing to behave as the received theory predicts, rather than that theory being faulted for failing to make correct predictions.</blockquote>
+As some of us used to say, it is as if decision-makers are held to be at fault for failing to behave as the received theory predicts, rather than that theory being faulted for failing to make correct predictions.

 In particular, Sugden sees behavioural economists as having adopted an approach whereby they see people as having inner-preferences that conform with the rational choice model ("latent preferences"), contained within a "psychological shell".
 This shell distorts our decisions through lack of attention, limited cognitive abilities and incomplete self control.
 As Sugden points out, this approach has almost no relationship with actual psychological processes, and it is questionable whether these latent preferences exist.

 The second thrust of Sugden's critique relates to how the behavioural findings have triggered a public policy response that is largely paternalistic.
 In the preface, he continues:

-<blockquote>I have been less surprised, but still disappointed, by the willingness of behavioural economists to embrace paternalism.
-And I have felt increasingly uneasy that, in public discourse, ideas from behavioural welfare economics are appealing to a sensibility that is hostile to principles of economic freedom—principles that, for two and a half centuries, have been central to the liberal tradition of economics.</blockquote>
+>I have been less surprised, but still disappointed, by the willingness of behavioural economists to embrace paternalism.
+And I have felt increasingly uneasy that, in public discourse, ideas from behavioural welfare economics are appealing to a sensibility that is hostile to principles of economic freedom—principles that, for two and a half centuries, have been central to the liberal tradition of economics.

 Here Sugden undertakes the rather large task of seeking to displace the dominant normative basis of economics - utilitarianism - with "contractarianism".